openl2m/openl2m/docs/using/icons.rst

      - Meaning
    * - :fas:`lock;`
      - Interface is in 802.1x authencation mode.
+   * - :fas:`triangle-exclamation;`
+     - Interface is in Error-Disabled state.
+Sometimes this means no transceiver in SFP/QSFP/etc. slot.
    * - :fas:`download;`
      - Click to download the interface data as a spreadsheet.
    * - :fas:`cogs;`